Chromium(II) hydride: Production

 In an inert gas matrix atomic Cr reacts with H_{2} to make the dihydride when it is irradiated with ultraviolet light between 320 and 380 nm.
 The reaction of chromium with molecular hydrogen is endothermic.
 380 nm or greater wavelength radiation is required to procure photochemically generated CrH_{2}.

+Uses

+In metallurgical chemistry, chromium(II) hydride is fundamental to certain forms of chromium-hydrogen alloys.

+Reactions

+In the presence of pure hydrogen, dihydridochromium readily converts to bis(dihydrogen)dihydridochromium, CrH_{2}(H_{2})_{2} in an exothermic reaction.

 History

 In 1979 the simplest molecular chromium(II) hydride with the chemical formula CrH2 (systematically named dihydridochromium) was synthesised and identified for the first time.
 It was synthesised directly from the elements, in a reaction sequence which consisted of simultaneous sublimation of chromium to atomic chromium and thermolysis of hydrogen, and concluded with co-deposition in a cryogenic argon matrix to form dihydridochromium.